Meisterlala/FFXIVMobile_Companion/README.md

 ## Usage

-1. Go to where you downloaded the file and open it (if you get a warning from Windows Smartscreen select "Run anyway")
+1. Go to where you downloaded the file and open it (if you get a warning from Windows Smartscreen select `Run anyway`)
 2. Follow the directions on the window that opens

 It's that easy!